Salisbury: Bus

-There are bus links to Southampton, Bournemouth, Andover, Devizes and Swindon, with limited services on Sundays.
+There are bus links to Southampton, Bournemouth, Andover, Devizes, and Swindon, with limited services on Sundays.
 Salisbury Reds, a brand of Go South Coast, is the main local operator.
 Wheelers Travel provide services to Shaftesbury and Andover, as well as intermediate-distance services.
-Other operators include Stagecoach (Amesbury, Tidworth, Andover); Beeline (Warminster); and First (Warminster, Trowbridge, Bath).
+Other operators include Stagecoach (Amesbury, Tidworth, Andover) and Beeline (Warminster).

-Salisbury has a Park and Ride bus scheme with five sites around the city.
-The scheme attempts to relieve pressure on the city centre, but as of 2010, ran at an annual loss of £1 million.
+Salisbury has a park and ride bus scheme with five sites around the city.

 Salisbury bus station, which opened in 1939, closed in January 2014 due to high operating costs and low usage.
 Situated in Endless Street, on the northeastern edge of the city centre, the site was later developed into retirement homes, which opened in February 2018.